rademakerjohn1/Homework9/README.md

 ## License

-This project is licensed under the Apache license.
+This project is licensed under the GPL license.

 ### Contributing
 Pull requests are welcome.